 The Pitch: “Talk to the world.”

-What we think: Plenty of people started dating after meeting on HelloTalk, the self-proclaimed world’s biggest language exchange app.
+What we think: Did you know that language learning apps could turn into the best dating apps abroad?
+Plenty of people started dating after meeting on HelloTalk, the self-proclaimed world’s biggest language exchange app.
 On the upside, it’s cool to already have established a common interest of language learning with your date.
 On the downside, not everyone on HelloTalk is looking for a potential significant other.